MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 - Backups must currently be restored in the same cluster in which the backup was taken, and thus restoring a backup to a new set of nodes is not yet supported for the in-cluster storage provider.

+- Downloading and uploading backups with an InCluster storage provider is not yet supported via CLI.
+This can be done via the MinIO Console.